manoa-fit-connect/manoa-fit-connect.github.io/index.md

 This page serves to introduce the users to the team behind the app.
 It provides detailed information about each of our members.

 ![](images/AboutUs2.png)
-This page will also include directions on how to navigate our website.
+This page also include directions on how to navigate our website.
 Users are able to select this link at the footer of our website.
-This is also where they will find a link to the user guide.
+This is where they will find a link to the user guide.

 ### Sign Up Page